k88hudson/git-flight-rules/README_fr.md

 # Please enter the commit message for your changes.
 Lines starting
 # with '#' will be ignored, and an empty message aborts the commit.
 # rebase in progress; onto 8074d12
-# You are currently editing a commit while rebasing branch 'master' on '8074d12'.
+# You are currently editing a commit while rebasing branch 'main' on '8074d12'.
 #
 # Changes to be committed:
 #   modified:   README.md